Concursus Dei: In Catholic theology

 In Catholic theology, a distinction is made between concursus simultaneus and concursus praevius, the former being divine influence into the effect of a second cause, parallel, as it were, with its activity, whereas the latter involves divine influence into the causing agent.
 Thomists insist on both kinds of concursus being required in any action of a created cause and provide an elaborate theory of the "previous concursus", calling it physical premotion.
 Other theological schools, especially the Jesuits, typically reject physical premotion and claim that concursus simultaneus is sufficient.
 The theory of concursus is not meant to compromise freedom of will; however, the Thomist doctrine of praemotio physica is blamed of achieving precisely that by its opponents.

 Another distinction is between concursus ordinarius (generalis, naturalis) and concursus extraordinarius.
 Whereas the ordinary concursus is part of the natural order and accompanies every causal activity of a secondary cause whatsoever, an extraordinary concursus is of supernatural order, it is the extraordinary help of divine grace to a created free agent.

-Examples

-Adherents to Concursus Dei believe that when a person is healed of an illness, God should be given the credit for it; and yet the means by which the healing often occurs are the various human and technological instruments that God used: the medical professionals, medicines, foods, therapies, technology, and the prayers of the saints.
-God can heal apart from these means, but his ordinary method of accomplishing his will is through such means.
-His end (healing) runs concurrent with these means (hospitals, etc.) Therefore, though God is the active agent in accomplishing these ends, we do not neglect the role of concurrent human operations in the accomplishment of the results, whether it is medicine or prayer or both.
-The end is harmonized with the means.

-Important in this context is the matter of faith.
-Concursus Dei leads to the confession that faith is purely a gift of God, yet the means by which God dispenses this gift is the preaching of the gospel (see Romans 10:14).

-Though God is to be credited for one’s education, God has determined that the concurrent means of this divine gift is schooling.
-Though God is to be credited for the bodybuilder’s chiseled physique, the concurrent means by which God generally dispenses this gift is a proper diet and the gymnasium.
-Prayer also runs concurrent with God accomplishing the ends that the petitioner desires.
-Could God provide those ends without the prayer?
-Of course, yes, and on rare occasions He does.
-But in His ordinary operations, God operates concurrently with the activity of humans.